 Hunting from a permanent blind will be permitted at Hunt Area 15 only.
 All other permanent hunting blinds in the hunting area are currently closed to hunting due to safety.
-Any hunter hunting outside of the designated area or from a blind other than Hunt Area 15, will be cited and their hunting will be terminated.
+Any hunter hunting outside of the designated area, or from a blind other than Hunt Area 15, will be cited and their hunting will be terminated.

 Hazards exist in the hunting area, ensure that you maintain area awareness at all times.